frostney/babel-preset-es2015-loose-rollup/README.md

 This combines [babel-preset-loose](https://github.com/bkonkle/babel-preset-es2015-loose) with [babel-preset-es2015-rollup](https://github.com/rollup/babel-preset-es2015-rollup).

-The version number does not correspond the Babel version number.
+The version number does not correspond with the Babel version number.

 ## Install
 ```sh